hospice for cancer

 • Having a reduced nutritional intake due to loss of appetite or inability to eat effectively

-While hospice care is intended for patients who’ve ceased treatment for a terminal illness, some patients who are still continuing treatment may be eligible for palliative care.
+While hospice care is intended for cancer patients who’ve ceased treatment for a terminal illness, some patients who are continuing treatment may be eligible for palliative care.
 A palliative care program is designed specifically for those who wish to continue medical treatment but have difficulty caring for themselves or participating in the activities of daily living.

-Someone receiving chemotherapy might get assistance with daily activities, services to improve the quality of life of the patient and medication management for symptom relief.
+Someone receiving chemotherapy might get assistance with daily activities, services to improve the patient’s quality of life and medication management for symptom relief.
 The palliative care team works with the primary caregiver and cancer care team to determine appropriate services and create an individualized plan to meet the patient’s needs.
 A patient participating in clinical trials for cancer treatment may also be eligible for palliative care.

 Where Hospice Services Take Place